 The casino also expanded in 2005 to 88,000 square feet of gambling space.
 Then came another big multi-year expansion culminating in 2013 with the addition of another tower of 500-plus rooms and the casino space expanding again to about 150,000 square feet.

 Other changes helped build business at Harrah’s Cherokee, including first being able to serve alcohol in late 2009.
 In 2012, an amendment to the compact allowed the casino to offer live table games for the first time, and soon the casino opened its World Series of Poker-branded poker room.
-Later, in 2019, the North Carolina General Assembly voted to approve sports betting, and in March 2021 Harrah’s Cherokee opened its Caesars Sportsbook.
+Later, in 2019, the North Carolina General Assembly voted to approve sports betting in North Carolina, and in March 2021 Harrah’s Cherokee opened its Caesars Sportsbook.